kubekj/SSM_EHR_Classification/README.md

 Project 24 for 02456 2024

 # Background
 This repository allows you to train and test a variety of electronic health record (EHR) classification models on mortality prediction for the Physionet 2012 Challenge (`P12`) dataset.
 More information on the dataset can be found here (https://physionet.org/content/challenge-2012/1.0.0/).
 Note that the data in the repository has already been preprocessed (outliers removed, normalized) in accordance with https://github.com/ExpectationMax/medical_ts_datasets/tree/master and saved as 5 randomized splits of train/validation/test data.
 Adam is used for optimization.
+Additionally, it is worth mentioning that the state-of-the-art model we're basing this task on is called Mamba and can be found here https://github.com/VectorInstitute/odyssey/tree/main/odyssey/models/ehr_mamba.

 # Create Environment
 The dependencies are listed for python 3.9.